A Growing Freedom!

 may save a couple of dollars in the beginning, but what will you loose in the end?

-a Certified Sisterlocks Consultant for costly, time consuming repairs which may never
+out a Certified Sisterlocks Consultant for costly, time consuming repairs which may

-correct the copy cats?
+never correct the copy cats?
 The list of Step Sista drama can go on.
-Don't settle, pay the
+Don't settle,

-few extra dollars and get a qualified Sisterlock Consultant to start your locks out on
+pay the few extra dollars and get a qualified Sisterlock Consultant to start your

-the right path.
-After all, Sisterlocks set the standard for locks, and the rest are just
+locks out on the right path.
+After all, Sisterlocks set the standard for locks, and the

 Offering Sisterlocks and Brotherlocks